 On June 11, DRA and co-counsel Carlson Lynch filed a class action lawsuit against Uber, challenging its failure to make wheelchair-accessible vehicles available through its popular, on-demand ridesharing service in the Pittsburgh area.
 Uber is a multi-billion dollar company and a major provider of transportation services in the Pittsburgh area.
 However, Uber fails to provide any wheelchair accessible vehicles through its on-demand ridesharing service in Pittsburgh.
-The plaintiffs—four individuals who use wheelchairs—brought this action to end Uber’s discriminatory practices and policies.
+The plaintiffs—The Thomas Merton Center and four individuals who use wheelchairs—brought this action to end Uber’s discriminatory practices and policies.

 Since launching its transportation service in San Francisco in July 2010, Uber has experienced explosive growth, has seized an ever-expanding market share from taxi companies, and is now a major provider of individual transportation services in over 450 cities in the United States, including Pittsburgh.